beatrupp/brblog/content/posts/2025/2025-06_evolving_codebase/index.md

 ## A more semantic boolean negation

-Finally, a small gem that can increase readability is thi: The boolean negation `!` character is so small it can be overlooked easily in the context of some bigger expression it's applied to.
+Finally, a small gem 💎 that can increase readability is this: The boolean negation `!` character is so small it can be overlooked easily in the context of some bigger expression it's applied to.
 A mini extension for the `Bool` type can make it more obvious for those occasions where a negated boolean can't be avoided:

 ```swift
 extension Bool {